21 Computer Science (CS) CV Examples For 2026

 Computer science tutor CV example with 3 years of experience

 • You may not be hired by a tech company every month and that’s fine.
-Whether they were planned or unplanned, be completely honest about your CV gaps.
+Whether they were planned or unplanned, be completely honest about any gaps in your computer science tutor CV.
+For such breaks, include what you achieved: Programming skill, personal software development project, or a new computer course certificate.

 View more computer science tutor CVs >